Suhail79122/Happiness-Predictor/README.md

 - Matplotlib

 ## Results
-The model provides reasonable predictions of happiness scores based on the selected features.
-Performance evaluation metrics indicate the effectiveness of the regression model in capturing relationships within the data.
+The model achieved good performance based on evaluation metrics such as MAE, MSE, RMSE, and R² score.
+The visualization of actual vs predicted values shows a strong correlation, indicating that the model fits the data reasonably well.

 ## How to Run